 The application must include all of the required elements listed below.
-When filing for agency recognition and staff accreditation at the same time, be sure to separate the applications into two (or more) different packets.
-Any materials needed for both packets should be photocopied.
-If more than one staff person is applying for accreditation, submit a separate application packet for each person.
+When filing for agency recognition and staff accreditation at the same time, be sure to separate the application into two (or more) different sections, with the recognition materials in one section and the accreditation materials in the other.
+(See sample cover letter in Section IX for the recommended format.)
 Note that OLAP prefers one-sided pages.